Skip to content

 You also have the option to enable/disable synchronization for the connected exchanges.
 Usually, you may want to disable synchronization to prevent your IP from getting banned due to too many syncs.

-Note: At the moment, margin trades and future trades are not yet supported in Rotki.
+Note: At the moment, margin trades and future trades are not yet supported in rotki.

 List of connected exchanges